bigjollygiant14/mf-card-app/README.md

 1. Filter by card_type to help users find what they\'re looking for faster.
 Allow the user to filter by any amount of card_types.
 Initially I was using checkboxes, but I thought that was boring, and using Icons seemed to make it look a little more engaging and less stale.
 2. Sort by credit rating so bad wouldn\'t be first.
 I thought putting positive wording first would give a better reaction on landing.
 3. Tabbed view of content I deemed secondary.
 People come to The Moley Fool becuase they trust the advice given.
 This is why the default tab is "Why We Picked It".
 I had initially played around with a Show More button but the content seemed to drag on and some of the lists got really long and placement of Show Less became awkward
+4. I wanted to create an app that had minimal styling but matched the color palette so it would fit on any page.
+With any list, I added filters at the top for easy filtering.
+On scoll down, an up arrow to easily access the filters again.

 ### Refactoring Opportunities